matthewdrees/matthewdrees.github.io/_drafts/2020-12-07-psp-a-self-improvement-process-for-software-engineers.md

 * Defect-removal leverage (DRL): (p192) Defects removed / hour.
 Interesting graphs of yield vs LOC reviewed/hour.
 PSP data on programs 7-10 said code reviews twice as effective as unit tests at finding and fixing defects.
 Design reviews are as effective (but likely have follow on benefits) (p 193).

 Even experienced developers introduce 100 defects / KLOC before compiling.

+### 10. Software Design
+Taking time to design will improve your code quality, but you will move slower in the short term (p 206).
+Requirements will always change as you design.
+Divide and conquer problems.
+Use prototypes.
+Do deep dives into modules that have uncertainty.
+Iterate.
+Talks about levels of design: requirements, system, high-level, detailed, and implementation.
+Offers strategies for high level design: progressive (sequential), functional-enhancement (flush out a minimal system then improve), and fast-path enhancement strategy (focus on critical performance path first).
+Talks about design specification trade-offs.
+It isn't economical to specify every design detail.
+It would take too much time and be too cumbersome to maintain.
+It's worth documenting your design decisions, say in a personal journal.
+It's worth documenting high-level or critical design decisions.